Holzgerlingen: Sister cities

 Holzgerlingen's partner cities include Neuenhof, Switzerland, Niesky, in the German federal state of Sachsen, Jílové u Prahy, Czech Republic, and Crystal Lake, Illinois.
-Crystal Lake South High School participates every other year in a student exchange program with the local high school in Holzgerlingen.
+Crystal Lake South High School and Crystal Lake Central High School participate every other year in a student exchange program with the local high school in Holzgerlingen.

 Economy and infrastructure

 Traffic

 In December 1996, the Schönbuchbahn (Schönbuch train line), which runs between Böblingen and the town of Dettenhausen, was brought back to Holzgerlingen after a long period of unused railroad tracks.
 The train line has three stops in the city.
 The train is also part of the Verkehrs- und Tarifverbund Stuttgart and is connected to the Stuttgart S-Bahn line S1 at Böblingen.
 The largest highway in Holzgerlingen is Bundesstraße (Federal Highway) B464, which connects Böblingen and Reutlingen.

 Civic institutions

 Holzgerlingen has a 700-seat civic and conference center, which also provides services such as an internet café and a nursing home.